 50 Free Resources That Will Improve Your Writing Skills - Smashi Advertisement Today, too many websites are still inaccessible.
 In our new book Inclusive Design Patterns, we explore how to craft flexible front-end design patterns and make future-proof and accessible interfaces without extra effort.
 Effective writing skills are to a writer what petrol is to a car.
 Of course, effective writing requires a good command of the language in which you write or want to write.
 Further Reading on SmashingMag: Link We collected over 50 useful and practical tools and resources that will help you to improve your writing skills.
 1. Use English Punctuation Correctly6 A quick and useful crash course in English punctuation.
 HyperGrammar7 An extensive electronic grammar course at the University of Ottawa’s Writing Centre.
 Grammar Girl8 Mignon Fogarty’s quick and dirty tips for better writing.
 Paradigm Online Writing Assistant13 This site contains some useful articles that explain common grammar mistakes, basic punctuation, basic sentence concepts etc. 2.
 Dr. 3.
 4. 5.
 6.

 Flightradar24 Online Collaborative Writing: How Blogs And Wikis Are Changing T Rewriting Research by Janelle Ward Introduction A growing number of academics are using web 2.0 tools such as blogs and wikis to share their findings, discuss new developments, and find new ways for collaborative research.
-How does this open and informal medium fit with traditional academic processes?
 Although there are still some significant hurdles to be overcome, as well as doubts, web 2.0 represents more than just a new technology.
 Academics have long operated within a system of peer reviewed scholarship.
 The research process is seen as incomplete until a group of anonymous experts has commented on and approved a paper prepared according to specific criteria.
 But as academics embrace the opportunities offered by web 2.0 applications for social networking, especially blogs and wikis, are they about to shake up this traditional system?
 Academic Blogging The term "web log" was coined by blogging pioneer Jorn Barger, editor of the influential blog Robot Wisdom, who described it as a web page where a blogger "logs" all the other web pages (s)he finds interesting.

 Journalism.co.uk :: Useful sites for journalists: media links di Skip to Content Journalism Links Directory Home Add a Link Modify a Link New Links Cool Links Top Rated Login/Register Advanced Search Home > Research tools Research tools Links 192.com 192.com is a search engine for finding people, businesses and places in the UK.
 Review It Rate It Bookmark It 4corners Images Online picture library specialising in travel photography.
 Addictomatic This handy page enables you to collate information on any given topic from a wide variety of sites including Twitter, Youtube, and a variety of other blogging, social media, and news sites.
 African journal of ethnobiology Resources for environmental researchers.
 Business Wire International newswire service offering journalists free access to company news releases as well as downloadable photos and logos.
 Call Graph: Skype recording, trascription, collaboration Delicious Italy Dow Jones Factiva